dylandoamaral/qush/README.md

 ### v0.2.0

-- refactor in a functional way
+- refactor in a functional way (only error handling)
 - the command shows every errors and not only the first one encountered

 #### v0.2.1